A peer dispute is when a student brings a complaint against another student.

 When a complaint involves allegations of serious criminal conduct, we advise students to seek legal counsel before making any written or oral statements to the College.
 Students are advised to seek legal advice about how the College’s disciplinary process could affect any criminal case in which they may be involved.
 However, students’ legal counsel may not participate in proceedings.
 Ordinarily, if a complaint is being pursued through the criminal justice system, the Board may assess the timing of the investigation so that it does not compromise the integrity of the criminal investigation or the rights of the respondent.
 In some cases, the Board may choose to postpone or suspend its own review of the matter until the criminal case has been concluded.

-Case materials will include, but are not limited to: confidentiality rules of the College, a charge letter outlining relevant provisions in the Harvard College Student Handbook, redacted information regarding the complaint or referral, information on requesting a disability accommodation, a Board membership list, and any other relevant, initial case material.
+The Secretary of the Administrative Board, or their designee, will notify the respondent that an allegation has been made and provide the student case materials.
+Case materials will include, but are not limited to: confidentiality rules of the College, an initial notification letter outlining relevant provisions in the Harvard College Student Handbook, redacted information regarding the complaint or referral, information on requesting a disability accommodation, Administrative Board membership list, and any other relevant, initial case material.

 The Personal Advisor